top of page

 Possible Underlying Issues

 Chronic fatigue can stem from several sources.
 Low testosterone levels, which naturally decline with age, can affect energy and motivation.
 Sleep apnea is another major culprit, especially in men, and often goes undiagnosed.
-Even stress and hormonal imbalances like thyroid issues can quietly sap your energy.
+Even stress and hormonal imbalances like thyroid issues can quietly sap your energy, which is why a broader men's health guide can help connect symptoms that seem unrelated.

 What To Watch For